 Early Life of Krishna

 In the peaceful and idyllic community, Krishna grew up.
 He developed passion for playing the flute.
 There are also stories about his playful and naughty behaviour as a child.
 He loved to play and execute pranks in his early years.
 There are other stories also confirming that he fought demons at a young age.
 As he grew, he caught the attention of many women due to his beauty and music.
-As a young man, Krishna went back to Mathura and killed Kamsa.
+As a young man, Lord Krishna went back to Mathura and killed Kamsa.
 Then he freed his father from prison.

 Krishna and Bhagavad Gita